 The fact is, I’m not really choosing it - my hand has been forced.
 Fertility issues aside, I may well be able to carry and give birth to a baby.
 But then what?
 I’m not well enough to wash my own hair or prepare my own meals most days, how would I manage to raise a child?
 I’m confined to my bed for three days after a trip to the supermarket, so how would I manage all the sleepless nights?
-I can’t even climb the stairs some days so how would I manage a high energy toddler?
+I can’t even climb the stairs some days so how would I run around after a toddler?

 Even people living with the same illness can experience it entirely differently, and there are so many factors that impact our experience of illness - poverty, race, access to appropriate healthcare and support networks.
 When chronic illness intersects with any of these other factors, it becomes much more complicated.